AvutE/WinegoofsCUE/README.md

 ## Get the project on your machine
 Start by making a new directory.

-'''bash
-mkdir "name of directory"
+'Inline code'mkdir "name of directory"
-'''

 Then go ahead to clone project.
 '''bash